-One of my very best experiences at Miraval was looking at those stunning mountains atop a 25-foot telephone pole, breathing deeply and enjoying the view.
-And I have vertigo!
-That was a good moment.
+One of the best experiences at Miraval is looking at those stunning mountains atop a 25-foot telephone pole, breathing deeply and enjoying the view.
 Miraval is also known for its Equine Experience, where you work with a horse and get insight into how you approach tasks -- and life.
 Tony Redhouse's "Drumming" class made me feel like a kid again.

 “We know that wellness is an area that is becoming increasingly important to our guests and we share Miraval’s belief that wellness is more than fitness and nutrition – it’s a lifestyle.
 Adding Miraval to the Hyatt family creates a great opportunity to advance the Miraval brand expansion while building a greater depth of expertise in wellness and mindfulness.”